upyog/UPYOG/core-services/nlp-engine/README.md

-# Nlp-Engine service
+# NLP Engine Service (nlp-engine)

-In the existing version of the Punjab UAT chatbot, the process of user city and locality recognition is a bit inconvenient.
-The user needs to visit a link, select his/her city from a drop-down menu consisting of around 170 cities, and then return back to WhatsApp to continue the chat further.
+In the chatbot, the process of user city and locality recognition is a bit inconvenient.
+The user needs to visit a link, select his/her city from a drop-down menu consisting of around multiple cities, and then return back to WhatsApp to continue the chat further.
 Using NLP, we can just ask the user to enter his city name and we can detect the user location using NLP techniques.

 ### DB UML Diagram